CamdenTadhg/TBRead/Planning/Project Plan.md

     ## figure out how to run tests on render
         ## python tests
         ## javascrip tests
-## 17 Fix delete and transfer book function
+## 18 Fix delete and transfer book function
     ## move it to javascript so that the page doesn't have to reload
         ## you'll need the userbook_id on the page somewhere, probably in the buttons as data points
     ## but have javascript re-request the table so that it gets updated
+## 17 fix buttons on challenge list, to show leave or join depending on status
 ## 16 Implement schedule books functionality
     ## set post days
     ## set calendar days as work or off based on a set schedule